haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 -----------------------------
 **Library Upgrades**

+* Upgrade Vaadin to 7.4.6
 * Upgrade other libraries

 **Improvements & New Features**

+* Revise the runner process.
+Important for auto upgrade feature
 * Remove redundant images assets
 * Change the default cdn url
 * Change the default browser cache of vaadin